 Each writing team is invited for a week-long residency to hone and develop their work.
 Writers are provided with transportation, housing, meals and a $300 stipend during their stay.

 For the inaugural Rhinebeck Writers Retreat, Evans culled from her extensive pool of NAMT members (who offered writer suggestions) and a handful of previous NAMT festival participants to take part in the 2011 component.

 An open-submission process, which Evans expects to open in December or January for the 2012 component, will be used for all future Rhinebeck Writers Retreat sessions.

-The projects include A Clockwork Orange, by Fred Carl and Ed DuRanté; Nobody Loves You, by Gaby Alter and playwright Itamar Moses (The Four of Us); The Disillusionist, by Rebekah Melocik and Jacob Yandura; an untitled project by Bloody Bloody Andrew Jackson writers Michael Friedman and Tony nominee Alex Timbers; Pool Boy, by Janet Allard and Nicholas Tsakalakos; Wheelhouse by GrooveLily members Valerie Vigoda, Brendan Milburn and Gene Lewin; and the Richard Rodgers Award-winning musical Gloryana, by Andrew Gerle.
+"My goal is to provide these writers concentrated period of time to work together," Evans told Playbill.com.
+"Musical theatre as an art form needs that, perhaps more than other art forms."
+The projects include A Clockwork Orange, by Fred Carl and Ed DuRanté; Nobody Loves You, by Gaby Alter and playwright Itamar Moses ( The Four of Us); The Disillusionist, by Rebekah Melocik and Jacob Yandura; an untitled project by Bloody Bloody Andrew Jackson writers Michael Friedman and Tony nominee Alex Timbers; Pool Boy, by Janet Allard and Nicholas Tsakalakos; Wheelhouse by GrooveLily members Valerie Vigoda, Brendan Milburn and Gene Lewin; and the Richard Rodgers Award-winning musical Gloryana, by Andrew Gerle.